NetherlandsForensicInstitute/lr-benchmark/README.md

   splitting_strategy:
     validation:
       split_type: [leave_one_out simple]
-      train_size: <int for a specific number of sources in the training set, float for a fraction, None to be complementary to the test_size>
+      train_size: <int for a specific number of sources in the training set, float for a fraction, None to be complementary to the validate_size>
-      validate_size: <int for a specific number of sources in the test set, float for a fraction, None to be complementary to the train_size>
+      validate_size: <int for a specific number of sources in the validation set, float for a fraction, None to be complementary to the train_size>
     refnorm:
       split_type: [leave_one_out simple None]
       size: <int for a specific number of sources in the refnorm set, float for a fraction, None to use the Leave-One-Out method>